tomjoht/learnapidoc/_docs/documenting_conceptual_content/docapis_conceptual_topics_overview.md

 last-modified: 2020-09-20
 ---

 Up until this point, we've mostly been focusing on the [reference aspects of API documentation](docendpoints.html) (the endpoints).
 The reference documentation is only one aspect of API documentation.

+{% include random_ad4.html %}

 In this section, I'll cover the main conceptual topics that are commonly found in API documentation.
 Rather than "conceptual topics," you might consider this type of information the "user guide."

-{% include random_ad.html %}
+{% include random_ad1.html %}

 The following are common conceptual topics commonly found in API documentation: